k8si/wetube/README.md

 * *Nix OS (this code was tested on OSX Yosemite and Ubuntu 14.04.1 LTS)
 * node and npm
 * go

+# Kicking the Tires

+### invitees.txt
+(TODO)

+# Probable Problems

+* If you're running wetube on a remote host e.g. EC2, you can't visit "localhost:4000" and get the server -- you have to visit "[EC2-IP]:4000".
+Since the websockets URL is hardcoded into Javascript, this messes up the GUI and causes errors. *(TODO explanation)*
+* If you're running on EC2, sometimes ExpressJS doesn't work mysteriously -- see [this](http://iws.io/hosting-a-nodejs-express-application-on-amazon-web-services-ec2/), you have to do the parts about `nvm` for some reason.
+* I can't `npm install` anything on the edlab machines.
+Maybe there's a way, I'm too tired to figure it out.
+* During `./build.sh`, the edlab machines throw this error:

+go building...
+/nfs/elsrv4/users2/grad/ksilvers/cs630/wetube
+command-line-arguments
+# command-line-arguments
+./director.go:5: import /nfs/elsrv4/users2/grad/ksilvers/cs630/wetube/peer/pkg/linux_386/helper.a: not a package file /nfs/elsrv4/users2/grad/ksilvers/cs630/wetube
+command-line-arguments
+# command-line-arguments
+./handlegui.go:5: import /nfs/elsrv4/users2/grad/ksilvers/cs630/wetube/peer/pkg/linux_386/golang.org/x/net/websocket.a: not a package file
+/nfs/elsrv4/users2/grad/ksilvers/cs630/wetube

+but no on else does.

 # links